rtansf/quantum/README.md

 <h3>Simple Example</h3>

 Suppose we have purchase transaction records collected over a time period.
-For this example, the records are stored in transactions.csv (in real-world usage, the records might be streamed).
+For this example, the records are stored in transactions.csv (in real-world usage, the records would be streamed).

 |DateTime|CustomerId|ProductId|Quantity|TotalPrice|
 |------- |----------|---------|--------|----------|